thhuang/fast-style-transfer/README.md

 Our implementation is based off of a combination of Gatys' [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576), Johnson's [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](http://cs.stanford.edu/people/jcjohns/eccv16/), and Ulyanov's [Instance Normalization](https://arxiv.org/abs/1607.08022).

+### Sponsorship
+Please consider sponsoring my work on this project!

+### License
+Copyright (c) 2016 Logan Engstrom.
+Contact me for commercial use (or rather any use that is not academic research) (email: engstrom at my university's domain dot edu).
+Free for research use, as long as proper attribution is given and this copyright notice is retained.

 ## Video Stylization
 Here we transformed every frame in a video, then combined the results.
 [Click to go to the full demo on YouTube!](https://www.youtube.com/watch?v=xVJwwWQlQ1o) The style here is Udnie, as above.
 <div align = 'center'>